School of Music, Theatre, and Dance

 Theatre Studies, B.A.: Applicants must complete the Change of Major form via IC Workflow.
 After completion of the form, the applicant will receive a request for further information or to set-up an in-person interview.
 Applications are reviewed each semester on a rolling basis.
 One semester of final Ithaca College grades is required.
 Applicants must have a minimum cumulative GPA of 3.0 to apply for transfer to the Theatre Studies Department.
 Having the minimum cumulative GPA to apply for transfer does not guarantee admission.
 Applicants who have an interest in theatre and are not accepted into the major are encouraged to add the theatre minor.

 Theatre Production & Design, B.F.A.: Applicants should contact the Center for Theatre and Dance at MTD@ithaca.edu and will need to submit a resume and portfolio via Acceptd.
 Applicants will then be invited to schedule an interview.
-This program admits applicants into the studio sequence for fall entrance only.
+This program admits applicants into the curricular sequence for fall entrance only.

 Stage Management, B.F.A.: Applicants should contact the Center for Theatre and Dance at MTD@ithaca.edu and will need to submit a resume and portfolio on Acceptd.
 Applicants will then be invited to schedule an interview.
-This program admits applicants into the studio sequence for fall entrance only.
+This program admits applicants into the curricular sequence for fall entrance only.

-Theatre Administration, B.S.: Applicant should contact the Center for Theatre and Dance at MTD@ithaca.eduand need to apply via Acceptd.
+Theatre Administration, B.S.: Applicant should contact the Center for Theatre and Dance at MTD@ithaca.edu and need to apply via Acceptd.
 Students need to be in satisfactory academic standing with a minimum overall GPA of 2.5 and have no judiciary grievance on their record.
 Applicants will then be invited to an interview.
+This program admits applicants into the curricular sequence for fall and spring entrance before the end of their fourth semester at the college.

 Dance Minor: Applicants should contact the Center for Theatre and Dance at MTD@ithaca.edu to schedule an appointment with the Dance Minor Coordinator to discuss pathways and to schedule an audition.